leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

     blocks
 ```

-After running dbt again we should have the table `dbt.blocks` in our postgres database!
+Once we run dbt again, the `dbt.blocks` table should now be available in our Postgres database!

-To keep our momentum, we will add a model `transactions` where we will unpack the data from the blocks above:
+In order to keep the momentum going, our next step will be to add a new model called `transactions`.
+This model will involve unpacking the data that we previously extracted and transformed in the `blocks` table.

 ```sql
 with